openmrs/openmrs-standalone/readme.txt

 ...................HOW TO GENERATE A DATABASE TO INCLUDE WITH A DISTIBUTION.....................

 1- Make sure you have no runtime properties file that the web application will find.
-2- Run the standalone-0.0.1-SNAPSHOT.jar.
+2- Make sure you have no extra moduls that the web application will find 3- Run the standalone-0.0.1-SNAPSHOT.jar.
 You can just double click it, or run from command line as above.
-3- This will take you through the openmrs setup wizard (because the runtime properties file was not found) and respond to it as per the instructions above under "HOW TO RESPOND TO THE OPENMRS SETUP WIZARD" 4- After the wizard completes, copy the generated runtime properties file and put it in the root folder of the distribution as per the above instructions under "DISTRIBUTION FOLDER STRUCTURE" 5- If you did not change the database location as per the default connection string, the database will already be under the "database/data" folder.
-You do not have to distribute the "database/bin" or "database/share" folders, therefore you can just delete them to reduce the distribution size.
+4- This will take you through the openmrs setup wizard (because the runtime properties file was not found) and respond to it as per the instructions above under "HOW TO RESPOND TO THE OPENMRS SETUP WIZARD" 5- After the wizard completes, copy the generated runtime properties file and put it in the root folder of the distribution as per the above instructions under "DISTRIBUTION FOLDER STRUCTURE" 6- Run packagezip.sh to create the distributable zip file
 NOTE: The default location of the "database" folder is that where the standalone-0.0.1-SNAPSHOT.jar file is.
       Also remember to include the runtime properties file in the root folder of the distribution if you want this database to be used.